Introduction

 Traceability in agrifood chains – iMIS Food

 Barcodes and scanning actions of all tracing operations are used to compile history, which allows for the incorporation of rework, blockages, packaging, labels, spices, lubricants, chemicals, and other items into the tracing system.
-The management module's allergen data can be used to create an efficient allergen management system.
-The tracking system can hold more records thanks to integrated product .
+The specification management module’s allergen data can be used to create an efficient system.
+The tracking system can hold more records thanks to integrated product controls.

 Working with the iMIS Food Tracking provides the following benefits: